New ebooks From Canadian Indies

 Ella Soper is a lecturer in the Department of English and Drama at the University of Toronto Mississauga, in the Department of English at University of Toronto Scarborough, and in the Faculty of Environmental Studies at York University.

-Nicholas Bradley is associate professor of English at the University of Victoria.
+Nicholas Bradley is an associate professor in the Department of English at the University of Victoria.
+He has published numerous critical essays and reviews, including the afterword for The Collected Poems of Patrick Lane (Harbour, 2011).

 Rita Wong is a poet and scholar whose writing attends to ecological justice and decolonial love.
 She has written several books of poetry including monkeypuzzle; sybil unrest (with Larissa Lai); undercurrent; perpetual (with Cindy Mochizuki); beholden (with Fred Wah); current, climate; and forage, which won the 2008 Dorothy Livesay Poetry Prize and was the 2011 Canada Reads Poetry champion.
 Wong is the recipient of the 2024 Latner Griffin Writers’ Trust Poetry Prize and also won the Jim Wong-Chu Emerging Writers Award from the Asian Canadian Writers Workshop.
 She is an associate professor in critical and cultural studies at Emily Carr University of Art and Design.
 She lives on unceded Coast Salish territories, also known as Vancouver.